tillroy/tillroy.github.io/_posts/2019-05-06-k-means-clustering-part-1.md

 This one number does not make much sense, but we could be sure for example that this weight value will be bigger that average humans weight and lover than average tracks weight.
 So this value gives us some generalized value for all category(cluster) -- cars.
 Exactly this value we should treat as cluster `kernel`.

-> Note: let use column vector instead of simple list, it allows us use more features in feature not just one car werght(e.g)
+> Note: let use column vector instead of simple list, it allows us use more features in feature not just one car weight(e.g length, height)

 In this example we have only one cluster, so it was easy.
 We just calculate mean of all data values.
 What if we want to define some specific subcategories for car dataset we already have.
 Of course we could explore the data or calculate some statistics, but we also could use the K-means.
-Let use the next car classes:
+Let use the next car classes from the same [post](https://cars.lovetoknow.com/List_of_Car_Weights):

 Car Class | Weight
 Compact car | 2,979 pounds